weireweire/mover/README.md

 # Mover

-Mover is an easy-to-learn editer for people that are non heavy user of vim or emacs.
-It learned from vim and emacs and provides easyer keybindings.
+Mover is an easy-to-learn editor for non heavy user of vim or emacs.
+It learned from vim/emacs and provides easyer keybindings.
 Spend five minutes reading this, and your coding efficiency will increase significantly.

 ## Features

-* **non-aggresive**: Retain the original functions and keybindings as much as possible.
+* **Non-aggresive**: Retain the original functions and keybindings as much as possible.
 (So the ctrl+c and ctrl+v are safe.)

-* **easy**: The intuitive keybindings and consistency make it easy to master.
+* **Easy**: The intuitive keybindings and consistency make it easy to master.

-* **efficient**: Avoid moving your hands far to the mouse, cursor keys, Ctrl, Esc, etc. Support both key combinations for quick edit and mode change for heavy edit.
+* **Efficient**: Avoid moving your hands far to the mouse, cursor keys, Ctrl, Esc, etc. Support both key combinations for quick edit and mode change for heavy edit.

 ## Usage